jam-do/jam-site/src/md/whitepaper-summary.md

 - AI tools for the automated web-asset generation
 - Co-ownership of the whole platform with the users

 Please, feel free to [contact](#form) us if you are interested or want to participate.
+Or write us to team@jam-do.net